rrakowski/e-commerce-project/README.md

 # exemplary-projects
-Ipython notebook codes for E-commerce problem to map one-to-many of a product list to various marketplaces (channels) and regions (countires)
+Ipython notebook codes for E-commerce problem to map one-to-many of a product list to various marketplaces (channels) and regions (countries)